All donations qualify for a tax receipt.

 On Saturday October 14th, Mark Sirett will be holding a three hour workshop with the carollers.
 The choir will learn vocal techniques and will work his composition "Thou Shalt Know Him When He Comes".
 Click here for Mark Sirett's bio.

-On Friday May 4, we will fly Matthew Curtis from Wisconsin, to run three workshops over the course of two days.
+On Friday May 4, we will fly Gabriel Lewis-O'Connor from Seattle, to run three workshops over the course of two days.
 Local high school vocal students will also be involved and the series of workshops will culminate in a open public concert on the evening of Saturday, May 5.
-Matthew will also be singing a solo with both choirs.
-Click here to learn more about Matthew and for an itinerary of the two day choral symposium
+Gabriel may also be singing a solo with both choirs.
+Click here to learn more about Gabriel and for an itinerary of the two day choral symposium

 The Stairwell Carollers believe in the social impact of the Arts.
 Our mandate has always included the delivery of enriching artistic experiences to people of all backgrounds and economic means.